I’m a writer, performer, teaching artist, and nature connection facilitator. I live in London, after a decade in Edinburgh.

-I run participatory arts programmes and writing workshops in a number of settings.
-This is as important to me as my own creative practice: I believe that everyone should have support, access and inspiration to create.
+I run participatory arts programmes and writing workshops in a number of settings, and I believe that everyone should have support, access and inspiration to create.
 Many of those who don’t have these things right now are exactly the people whose voices are most important to hear – creating platforms where marginalised people can tell their stories fights the silencing forces of oppression.

 After Inky Fingers, I brought participatory arts into my work at LGBT Health and Wellbeing, running a programme of workshops to support the production of Naked Among Thistles, an anthology of writing about LGBT+ identities and mental wellbeing which I edited alongside Alison Wren.
-The launch party for the book was probably the most proud I have ever been in my life.
+The launch party for the book was when I realised what I wanted to do.

 I graduated from the MA in Creative Writing and Education at Goldsmiths, University of London, in 2018.